 We understand that our executive compensation practices are important to our shareholders.
 Our core executive compensation philosophy continues to be based on pay for performance, and we believe that our executive compensation program is strongly aligned with the long-term interests of our shareholders.
 At our 2020 Annual Meeting of Shareholders, our shareholders voted to hold our "say-on-pay" advisory vote every year.
-Accordingly, the next "say-on-pay" vote will occur at our 2023 Annual Meeting.
+Accordingly, the next "say-on-pay" vote will occur at our 2024 Annual Meeting.

 In considering how to vote on this proposal, we encourage you to review the compensation tables and the narrative discussion preceding the compensation tables regarding our executive compensation program.
-Although this advisory vote, commonly referred to as a "say-on-pay" vote, is not binding, our board of directors and our compensation committee value the opinion of our shareholders and will consider the outcome of the vote when evaluating our executive compensation program.

 Required Vote.
-The affirmative vote by a majority of votes actually cast at the 2022 Annual Meeting is required for the approval of the compensation of our named executive officers.
+The affirmative vote by a majority of votes actually cast at the 2023 Annual Meeting is required for the approval of the compensation of our named executive officers.

-Our board of directors unanimously recommends a vote "FOR" the approval of the compensation of our named executive officers.
+Our board unanimously recommends a vote "FOR" the approval of the compensation of our named executive officers.

-SHAREHOLDER PROPOSALS FOR THE 2023 ANNUAL MEETING
+SHAREHOLDER PROPOSALS FOR THE 2024 ANNUAL MEETING

-Each year, at the annual meeting of shareholders, the board of directors submits to shareholders its nominees for election as directors.
+Each year, at the annual meeting of shareholders, the board submits to shareholders its nominees for election as directors.
 In addition, the board may submit other matters to the shareholders for action at the annual meeting.
 Shareholders may also submit proposals for action at the annual meeting.